-Recovery of MFT (Main File Table) of the NTFS file system using Hetman Software products.
+Recovery of MFT (Main File Table) of the NTFS file system using Hetman Software products in Los Angeles.

 File Recovery Algorithm